dart-portals/portals/portals/README.md

 There are no native dependencies.
 That also means, portals work anywhere where Dart runs: on mobile, desktop & the web.
 Portals use lightweight WebSockets to communicate.

-## Getting started

-TODO: add portals as a dependency

 ## How to use